AymenDaoudi/NeTraf/README.md

 ## Prerequisites

 Make sur you have the following tools installed before running **NeTraf** :
 1. *Netstat* : this utility comes installed on some linux distributions.
-To install it (Debian/Ubuntu) : `# apt-get install net-tools`
+To install it (Debian/Ubuntu) : `# apt-get install net-tools`.

 2. *Iptraf* : Download and install this utility from [here](ftp://iptraf.seul.org/pub/iptraf/iptraf-3.0.0.bin.i386.tar.gz), then follow these steps to install it:

     i.
 Decompress the .tar.gz file by entering `tar zxvf iptraf-x.y.z.tar.gz`.